openstack-archive/syntribos/README.rst

     X-Auth-Token: CALL_EXTERNAL|syntribos.extensions.identity.client:get_token_v3:["user"]|

-The "user" string indicates the data from the configuration file we added in ``examples/configs/keystone.conf``
+The ``"user"`` string indicates the data from the configuration file we added in ``examples/configs/keystone.conf``.

-Another example is found in ``random_data/client.py`` .
-This returns a UUID when random but unique data is needed.
-This can be used in place of usernames when fuzzing a create user call.
+Another example is found in ``random_data/client.py``.
+This returns a UUID when random, but unique data is needed.
+The UUID can be used in place of usernames when fuzzing a create user call.

 ::

     "username": "CALL_EXTERNAL|syntribos.extensions.random_data.client:get_uuid:[]|"

-The extension function can return one value or be used as a generator if you want it to change for each test.
+The extension function can return one value, or be used as a generator if you want it to change for each test.

 Built in functions
 ------------------

 Syntribos comes with a slew of utility functions/extensions, these functions can be used to dynamically inject data into templates.

 .. list-table:: **Utility Functions**
    :widths: 15 35 40